Ahhhhh, the Christmas letter!

 like to do something similar with my annual Christmas newsletter.

 Here are 7 tips for writing your own custom Christmas

-#1 Gather information the ENTIRE year.
+#1 Select a theme & gather information the ENTIRE year

-My suggestion is to organize your digital pictures by month--and this is presuming you’ll create your Christmas newsletter on your computer.
+My next suggestion is to organize your digital pictures by month--and this is presuming you’ll create your Christmas newsletter on your computer.
 Each month download pictures from your phone and put them into their own monthly folder.